estebanrfp/iota/README.md

 Iota development experience

 ## Initial Project
-You can read our [github wiki](https://github.com/estebanrfp/iota/wiki) it is intended to be updated.
+You can read our [github wiki](https://github.com/estebanrfp/iota/wiki).
+It is intended to be updated.

 Maybe you will find it in spanish too.